shadow2560/Ultimate-GNW-Hack-Script/README.md

 Largely based on the work of [this project of ManCloud](https://github.com/ManCloud/game-and-watch-msys2)

-This script is licenced under GPL V3, other programs used by the script could have a different licence.
+This script is licenced under MIT licence, other programs used by the script could have a different licence.

 ## Important notes